dhirajneupane/academicPortfolio/_pages/about.md

 > <p style='text-align: center;'> No matter where you are, always remember where you were. </p>

-> <p style='text-align: left;'> In life, there comes a time when one must decide whether to turn the page or close the book. </p>
+> <p style='text-align: right;'> In life, there comes a time when one must decide whether to turn the page or close the book. </p>

 Greetings, and welcome to my portfolio!